runesaredead/Mash1/README.md

    - Environment: Node
    - Environment Variables: None required by default, PORT is automatically set by Render

+#### Alternative Deployment Using render.yaml

+This project includes a `render.yaml` configuration file, which allows you to deploy directly from the Render dashboard:

+1. Log into your Render account
+2. Go to "Blueprints" in the dashboard
+3. Click "New Blueprint Instance"
+4. Connect to your GitHub repository
+5. Render will automatically detect the render.yaml file and configure the service

+### Troubleshooting Render Deployment Issues

+If you encounter 502 Bad Gateway errors:
+1. Check the Render logs for any startup errors
+2. Ensure the Node.js version is compatible (Render uses Node 14 by default)
+3. Verify that your app is properly listening on the PORT environment variable
+4. Make sure there are no errors in server.js that might prevent startup

-## Troubleshooting
+## Socket.IO Connection Troubleshooting

-If you encounter the "Unable to connect to the server" error when playing the deployed version:
+If the client can't connect to the server:
-1. Check that both the client and server are deployed correctly
-2. Verify that there are no CORS issues
+1. Check browser console for any connection errors
+2. Verify that the Socket.IO URL is correct (should use the same origin when deployed)
-3. Confirm that Socket.IO is properly connecting using the correct server URL
+3. Check that CORS is properly configured on the server
+4. Ensure websockets are enabled in your Render service settings

 ## License